 The Ph.D. in Comparative Studies Program only accepts applications for the Fall semester of each academic year.
 The deadline for Fall admission is Feb.
 1. For candidates not seeking Ph.D. fellowships, the deadline is March 1.

 Graduate Teaching Assistantships are primarily available in English, French, Italian and Spanish.
 GTAs gain valuable experience teaching and/or assisting in undergraduate courses in their disciplines.
 The teaching assistantship includes a $15,000.00 stipend as well as a full tuition waiver.
-Students awarded GTAs become eligible to compete for Presidential Fellowships, which add $5,000.00 to the annual stipend.
+Students awarded GTAs are automatically entered into competition for Presidential Fellowships, which add $5,000.00 to the annual stipend.

 Special fellowships for students concentrating their studies in areas related to Peace, Justice and Human Rights are also available on a competitive basis.